protocolbuffers/protocolbuffers.github.io/content/programming-guides/dos-donts.md

 string or zero in four years when it’s no longer logically required but the proto still says it is.

+For proto3 there are no `required` fields, so this advice does not apply.

 <a id="dont-make-a-message-with-lots-of-fields"></a>

 ## **Don't** Make a Message with Lots of Fields {#lots-of-fields}